aebkea/rossprogram-website/src/pages/participants/application.md

 ---
-title: Participant Application
+title: Application & Financial Aid
-description: Quidem magni aut exercitationem maxime rerum eos.
+description: Information for interested participants about how to apply and financial aid for the Ross Mathematics Program
 ---

 ## Instructions